-A second notable example is the decline in the prescription of postmenopausal hormone replacement therapy to women for prevention of myocardial infarction.
-The RCT of HRT in JAMA showed that HRT is associated with increase in myocardial infarction risk.
+The second notable example is the decline in the prescription of postmenopausal hormone replacement therapy to women for prevention of myocardial infarction.
+The RCT of HRT in JAMA showed that HRT is associated with an increase in myocardial infarction risk.

 RCT – advantages and disadvantages